Wittelab/pancancer_pleiotropy/README.md

 # pancancer_pleiotropy
-Pan cancer summary statistics from meta analyses of UK Biobank and Kaiser GERA cohorts.
+Pan cancer summary statistics from meta analysis of UK Biobank and Kaiser GERA cohorts.

 A description of how these summary statistics were generated and were applied to investigate heritability and pan-cancer pleiotropy can be found [here](https://www.biorxiv.org/content/10.1101/635367v2.full):